 Sure, we all know that Adolf Hitler rose to power, ruled over Germany, tried to annihilate the Jews and attempted to take over most of the world.
 But how did Hitler convince his entire country to follow him?
 Propaganda, right?
 Is it really possible, though, to sway millions of peoples’ opinions with just flyers, posters and newspapers?
 Of course not!

-Looking beyond the surface level of the history is one of the most important things we can do as students and as citizens.
+Looking beyond the surface level of history is one of the most important things we can do as students and as citizens.

 Hitler’s scheme went much deeper than a few flyers and targeted newspaper articles.
 Hitler and his propaganda minister, Joseph Goebbels, introduced anti-Semitic messages and beliefs into the fine arts culture of Germany, including the film, music and other visual art industries.